Al Stewart + Roger Taylor

 Written by Mark Ryder

 Released in 1985.
-The track was recorded at Queen's Mountain Studios in Montreaux, produced by Roger Taylor and David Richards, and percussion provided also provided by Roger Taylor.
+The track was recorded at Queen's Mountain Studios in Montreux, produced by Roger Taylor and David Richards, and percussion provided also provided by Roger Taylor.
 Not a bad track, given the era it was released.
 Camy's vocals are fairly good and slightly raspy.
 Nothing too notable from Roger's drumming; he just provides a standard backing track.

 Bursting At The Seams (Instrumental Version) 3:57